bserdar/took/readme.md

 # What does it do?

-The main purpose of took is to maintain tokens for API invocations.
+The main purpose of took is to maintain access tokens for API invocations and refresh them as needed.
 Once things are set up, you can run:

 ```
    took token myapi myuser